void

 Background

-Dolní Zahájí can not be identified from a modern map but Baloun is probably talking about Zahájí by Mydlovary in South Bohemia, the district he is from.
+Dolní Zahájí cannot be identified on a modern map, but Baloun is probably referring to Zahájí near Mydlovary in South Bohemia, the region he is from.

 Early story

-In 1911 Hašek wrote a story centred around Mydlovary and Zahájí: Vislingská aféra v Mydlovarech.
-It was first printed in Karikatury 7 March 1911 and soon after it appeared in Šípy in Chicago![a]
+In 1911, Hašek wrote a story centred on Mydlovary and Zahájí: Vislingská aféra v Mydlovarech.
+It was first printed in Karikatury 7 March 1911 and soon after appeared in Šípy in Chicago![a]

 Quote(s) from the novel